greggman/HappyFunTimes/docs/unity/multi-machine.md

 and a player should appear.
 Jumping off the left / right edges of a window should make you go to the next window.

-If you actually have 3 separate machines to run on, if the are all on the same network run the game one on each machine except look up the IP address of the first machine and change `localhost` to that ipaddress.
+If you actually have 3 separate machines to run on and they are all on the same network run the game once on each machine except look up the IP address of the first machine and change `localhost` to that ipaddress.
 For example my ip address is `192.168.2.9` so I'd use `--hft-url=ws://192.168.2.9:18679`